junxit/us-congress-bills-112/metadata.md

 - 2012-12-12 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-701, Part I.
 - 2012-12-12 — The title of the measure was amended.
 Agreed to without objection.
 - 2012-12-13 — Received in the Senate, read twice.
+- 2012-12-21 — Amendment SA 3433 agreed to in Senate by Unanimous Consent.
+- 2012-12-21 — Amendment SA 3433 proposed by Senator Reid for Senator McCaskill. (consideration: CR S8378) In the nature of a substitute.
+- 2012-12-21 — Measure laid before Senate by unanimous consent. (consideration: CR S8378)
+- 2012-12-21 — Passed Senate with an amendment by Unanimous Consent.
+- 2012-12-21 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2012-12-21 — Senate amendment agreed to: Amendment SA 3433 agreed to in Senate by Unanimous Consent.
+- 2012-12-21 — Senate amendment proposed (on the floor): Amendment SA 3433 proposed by Senator Reid for Senator McCaskill.(consideration: CR S8378)
+- 2012-12-21 — Senate amendment submitted